From question to

 need to start in Excel.

-7 days free.
 Every feature.
 Every data source.
+Full provenance on every number.